Arlen Siu: Legacy

 Many in Nicaragua consider Siu one of the earliest deaths in the revolutionary movement.
 Her artistic works and critical essays on Marxism and feminism served as an inspiration to both the Sandinistas and the Nicaraguan women's movement.
 Her picture was often displayed at FSLN celebrations throughout Nicaragua.
 Managua and El Rama have neighborhoods named after her, and a park in León is also named after her.
+Arlen's dream was to integrate Nicaraguan women, end poverty and ignorance, and she fought for it to the last consequences.